 I recently published my first book, Griffintown: History & Memory in an Irish Diaspora Neighbourhood.
 It was published in June 2017 by University of British Columbia Press.
-It is presently available in hardcover and as an e-book.
-The paperback will be released on 15 January 2018.
+It is available in all the usual formats.
+Griffintown won the 2018 Canadian Historical Association’s CLIO Award for Best Book in Québec History.

 This book is the culmination of a long-standing relationship with Griffintown.
 It was a defunct, vacant neighbourhood when I first encountered it at the start of the 21st century.
 It had been depopulated through the processes of deindustrialization and the infrastructural onslaught of Montreal’s grand projects of the mid-20th century, most notably Expo ’67.
 All that was left was some light industry, empty lots, huge holes in the ground, and King’s Transfer, a moving company, and the Benedict Labré House, a Catholic lay shelter for homeless men.
 And some shady activity.
 Now, it is the site of a massive redevelopment and has become, to borrow from the playwright James Fennario, Condoville.